kbckbc/washu_sp22_cse523/lab5_2.md

 gdb-peda$
 ```

-### Step3 - Find out the address of the exit function
+### Step7 - Find out where hexacode of strings are.(We're using them to build our own command)
 + Address of exit() : 0xb7d989d0
 + This time, I just using gdb method very first.
 ```